casudo/Kickbase-Insights/README.md

 If you make this container publically available via a domain, you'll need to create/update the following entry in your reverse proxy:
 `your.domain.com -> <container_ip_or_hostname>:3000`
 `your.domain.com/api/livepoints -> <container_ip_or_hostname>:5000`
+> [!IMPORTANT]
-> Note: In order to this to work, both your reverse proxy and the container need to be in the same network.
+In order to this to work, both your reverse proxy and the container need to be in the same network.

+> [!NOTE]
-> Additional note: It may take some time to first run the container, so check the logs!
+It may take some time to initially start the container, so check the logs!

 ---